Veeresh-R-G/build-your-own-redis-go/README.md

 1. Relayed back message for PSYNC.
 Relayed FULLSYNC which tells the worker node that master is unable to perform incremental synchronization so it will perform full synchronization with the worker.
 > :rocket: Receive Handshake done

+### Stage - 10 Sending RDB
+1. Responded with a RDB state file for full synchronization to take place on the worker node